 5// rest of index.js

-assumes template files are located in the views
+ejs assumes template files are located in the views directory and

 documentthat provides help for our application, we will call